alexeysp11/STM32F4-Accel-Temperature/README.md

 ### C++ FreeRTOS wrapper

-In order to perform both parallel measurements using two sensors (accelerometer and embedded temperature sensor) and sending all measured data via **USART**, FreeRTOS wrapper written in `C++` is used.
+In order to perform both parallel measurements using the microcontroller, [C++ FreeRTOS wrapper](https://github.com/lamer0k/RtosWrapper) is used.

-Code from [this repository](https://github.com/lamer0k/RtosWrapper) was used as an example of the wrapper.

-[Here](MeasuringSystem/README.adoc) you can read desciption on how the FreeRTOS wrapper is used in this particular application.

 ### COM-port configuration